ppetev/webcloud/README.md

 4. execute `vagrant up`
 5. wait for ubuntu box, docker provisioner, images to download

+* cygwin users:
+  + you have to have openssh installed

 You can now go to the box an play around with `vagrant ssh`

 Port forwarding is set up so host machine can se the two "Wildflies" - try going to http://localhost:8081 on your machine

+## Proxy issues?

+1. install
+  * `$ vagrant plugin install vagrant-proxyconf`
+    + this will enable setting all kinds of proxy environment variables
+  * set up your proxy real values in `Vagrantfile`

 ## Experimental (AWS)